chelsea6502/BeebEater/README.md

 ### Required Hardware Adjustments

-BeebEater follows the same schematic as the Ben Eater one shows above, but with two minor additions:
+BeebEater follows the same schematic as the Ben Eater one shown above, but with two minor additions:
  1. Connect the PS/2 keyboard's shift registers to the PA0-PA7 pins (Pins 2-9) on the VIA.
  2. **VERY IMPORTANT:** Connect any unused/unconnected PA and PB pins from the VIA (Pins 2-17 on the W65C22) directly to ground.
 Otherwise, BeebEater will get confused and won't run.